8 Best Free App Builders in 2026: Make Apps Without Paying

 6. Jotform Apps

 What it does: Jotform Apps lets you bundle multiple Jotform forms into a mobile-friendly app experience.
-You can create a simple portal with pages, buttons, and forms that users can access via link or install on their mobile device.
+You can create a simple portal with pages, buttons, and forms that users can access via a link or install on their mobile device.

 Who it's for: A great fit for teams that already use Jotform and want to unify multiple forms into a single, lightweight app without building from scratch or managing code.